 If you work with your spouse on YouTube, the relationship can get complicated.
-Having a personal relationship with them is tough enough, but when you throw in the challenges of a business relationship there are unique struggles that
+Having a personal relationship with them is tough enough, but when you throw in the challenges of a business relationship there

 The fastest growing and most successful YouTube channels are no longer one-man shows.
 While it's still possible to grow by yourself, it's a lot easier and more productive to find and hire a team to support your channel, the videos you create, the community you're developing, and the business that surrounds all of it.
 In this live stream we'll discuss our process for finding, hiring, and building a team around our YouTube channels.